ImLiam/jQuery.scrollup/README.md

     // Milliseconds value before the scrollup content will be automatically removed.
 If left blank, the scrollup object won't be removed at all
     timeout: 3000,

+    // Event triggered when a scrollup option has timed out
+    timedOut: function() { },

     // Event triggered when the creation of a scrollup object is started
     create: function() { },